Skip to main content

 • Map Lumi's host field to the data model dest field, and Lumi's method field to the data model's http_method field.

-• Apply additional mappings to child dataset Proxy for events matching the parent filter and source=proxy_access.log.
+• Apply additional mappings to child dataset Proxy for events matching the parent filter and source=proxy_visitors.log.

-The screenshots below show where these data model field names (dest, http_method, src, etc.) appear in the Splunk CIM Web data model interface.
+The screenshots below show where the CIM Web data model field names (dest, http_method, src, etc.) appear in the Splunk interface.
 The first screenshot shows the parent Web dataset, and the second shows the child Proxy dataset.

 Web data model